abitofdots/tokenloss/README.md

 ## LICENSE

 1. LICENSE
-   1. You can make revenue by issuing related NFTs.
-(Token sales revenue, token re-sales royalties) I am not involved in these revenues.
+   1. You can make revenue by issuing related NFTs. and get the token sales revenue, the token re-sales royalties.
    2. Commercial use other than those listed in #1 above is prohibited.